Meet Alex Caspero

 It’s true- sometimes I dream up recipes with avocados just so I can eat avocados.

 It’s much easier to convince myself that I’ve had dinner if the dish includes lentils, oranges and avocados rather than just sticking a spoon in an avocado and calling it a day.
+(Although, if you love avocados as much as I do, you will want to try my Mexican Avocado Salad Recipe where avocados are the star!)

 So, this happened, and I’m really glad it did!
 We all knew that avocado + orange was the best combination ever, but throw in some cooked lentils and dinner is served.